eqlz/frogger/README.md

 ## Run The Game
 1. Download this repo, then open `index.html` in your browser.
 Or,
 2. Play it at github.io [Frogger](https://eqlz.github.io/frogger/).

+## How To Play The Game
+Player can move up, down, left, right via these keys on the keyboard.
+To win the game, player need to avoid enemies, and successfully reach the river.

+Player will be restart at the initial position when it collides with enemeies or reach the river.